-- RAAF casualty files (NAA series A705).
+- Royal Australia Air Force (RAAF) casualty files (NAA series A705).
 Casualty files were created for every member of the RAAF who was killed or severely wounded.
 As well as details of the incident, the files may contain reports from war graves investigators, eye-witnesses, survivors, the Red Cross and Squadron personnel.
 For further information see the National Archives Fact Sheet 32 'RAAF service records'

 - RAAF aircraft crash reports (NAA series 9845).
 Reports were produced whenever an aircraft was involved in an accident.
 Details were given on the type of aircraft including registration number, crew numbers, their names and rank, injuries and fatalities.
 In some serious accident cases courts of inquiry were convened, files were raised for these cases.
 The majority of the records (which may not be a complete set) are World War II era.

 - Alan Storr, RAAF World War 2 fatalities (Canberra: Kwik Kopy Canberra, 2009-2010) Series of 38 volumes containing summaries of RAAF fatalities in date of death order.
 Included are the mission details, the names, ranks and musterings of crew members, and the known circumstances of the failure of aircraft to return.